Show of kindness makes Cardinals' Gresham internet hero

 Show of kindness makes Cardinals’ Gresham internet hero

-TEMPE, Ariz. — Much to his surprise, a $50 act of kindness made Arizona Cardinals tight end Jermaine Gresham an internet hero.
+TEMPE, Ariz.
+(AP) Much to his surprise, a $50 act of kindness made Arizona Cardinals tight end Jermaine Gresham an internet hero.

 ”It was crazy,” he said after the Cardinals went through voluntary workouts Tuesday. ”I really wasn’t expecting it.”